Gromov-Hausdorff limits and Holomorphic isometries: Introduction

-A well-known example of asymptotically flat non-compact complex K\"ahler manifold (and hence of asymptotically non-negative Ricci curvature) is the Burns-Simanca metric $g_{BS}$ on the blow-up $\tilde {\mathbb C}^2$ of ${\mathbb C}^2$ at the origin.
+\begin{cor} Let $\phi:(M,\omega)\rightarrow (\hat M,\hat\omega)$ be a holomorphic isometry from a non-compact complete connected K\"ahler manifold with asymptotically non-negative Ricci curvature. into a compact K\"ahler manifold $(\hat M,\hat\omega)$.
+Then there is a holomorphic isometry from the complex plane into $(\hat M,\hat \omega)$. \end{cor} A well-known example of asymptotically flat non-compact complex K\"ahler manifold (and hence of asymptotically non-negative Ricci curvature) is the Burns-Simanca metric $g_{BS}$ on the blow-up $\tilde {\mathbb C}^2$ of ${\mathbb C}^2$ at the origin.
 In \cite[Th.
-1]{LOIMOSSAmed} it is proven that there exists a a holomorphic isometry of the complex plane into $(\tilde {\mathbb C}^2, g_{BS})$.
-This is in accordance with the conclusion of Corollary \ref{euplane}.
+1]{LOIMOSSAmed} it is proven that there exists a holomorphic isometry of the complex plane into $(\tilde {\mathbb C}^2, g_{BS})$.
+In view of Corollary \ref{euplane} it could be interesting to see if there exists a holomorphic isometry of $(\tilde {\mathbb C}^2, g_{BS})$ into some compact K\"ahler manifold.
+The only result we know in this direction is that $(\tilde {\mathbb C}^2, g_{BS})$ cannot admit a holomorphic isometry into a complex projective space (see \cite{CAL19}).

 The strategy of the proof of the above Corollary is inspired by a Claim by Hulin in \cite{Hul96}, according to which if $(M,\omega)$ is complete and Ricci-flat, then its universal cover would actually decompose as a product of a complex line and a simply connected manifold, as an application of the well known Cheeger-Gromoll splitting theorem.
 Unfortunately this Claim turns out to be false in the case that $(M,\omega)$ is non-compact, as the example of the Eguchi-Hanson space $T^*S^2$ easily shows.
-Our idea is then to correct this ill-based hope (and to generalize it to non-necessarily Ricci-flat manifolds) to show that, given a holomorphic isometry $\phi:(M,\omega)\rightarrow (\hat M,\hat\omega)$ with $(M,\omega)$ non-compact complete K\"ahler manifold with (asymptotically) nonnegative Ricci curvature, we can construct a {\em new} smooth complete manifold with the same curvature bounds and still holomorphic isometrically immersed in the same ambient space as a specific pointed Gromov-Hausdorff limit of well chosen pointed spaces $(M, \omega,p_i)$ converging to $(M_{\infty},\omega_\infty, p_{\infty})$.
+Our idea is then to correct this ill-based hope (and to generalize it to non-necessarily Ricci-flat manifolds) to show that, given a holomorphic isometry $\phi:(M,\omega)\rightarrow (\hat M,\hat\omega)$ with $(M,\omega)$ non-compact complete K\"ahler manifold with (asymptotically) non-negative Ricci curvature, we can construct a {\em new} smooth complete manifold with the same curvature bounds and still holomorphic isometrically immersed in the same ambient space as a specific pointed Gromov-Hausdorff limit of well chosen pointed spaces $(M, \omega,p_i)$ converging to $(M_{\infty},\omega_\infty, p_{\infty})$.
 By choosing the points $p_i$ carefully, we will show that $(M_{\infty}, \omega_{\infty})$ does indeed have non-negative Ricci curvature, contains a line and hence its universal covering splits a complex line by Cheeger-Gromoll Theorem.
 By Theorem \ref{cptness2} this complex line is still holomorphically isometrically immersed in the same ambient space as claimed.

 To illustrate explicitly this phenomenon let us consider $M=\mathbb C-\{0\}$ and $\omega=\frac{\iu}{2}\pbp (|z|^2+|z|^{-2})$.
 One can easily check that $(M,\omega)$ is complete and has exact two asymptotically Euclidean flat ends.
 Clearly $(M,\omega)$ can be holomorphically isometrically embedded in $(\mathbb C^2,\omega_{eucl})$, which in turn maps (by quotient) holomorphically isometrically onto a complex torus $(\hat M,\hat \omega)$ with a flat metric.
 Hence we get a holomorphic isometry $\phi:(M,\omega)\rightarrow (\hat M,\hat \omega)$.
 Clearly $\{(M,\omega_i,2^i)\}$ converges to $(\mathbb C,\omega_{eucl},0)$ in the pointed Gromov-Hausdorff sense, and this line still maps into the flat torus.